cminyard/pat/README.md

 the TNC does the CRC itself.
 The CRC code in the AX25 stack is not well tested, but I hacked some things in direwolf so it would send the CRC on and it appeared to work.

+The "debug=0x18" thing prints out packets as they are received and sent.
+You can remove that if you don't care, or add it if you do.
+These are parameters to the ax25 layer.

 If you need some special startup string to talk to your TNC, you can send that with changing "kiss" to: